Nineveh Plains offensive: Background

+By mid-December 2015, the battlefield around the Islamic State controlled city of Mosul had shifted decisively against the Islamic State following the Kurdish recapture of Sinjar in November 2015.
+That victory, along with the wider offensive on Mosul's outskirts by the Peshmerga that had happened earlier in 2015, had severed one of the Islamic State's key supply lines between Mosul and Syria, especially Raqqa, and placed sustained pressure on its northern defensive belt.

-Over the past year, Kurdish forces had been slowly retaking positions around Mosul under ISIL control as part of the Mosul offensive (2015), notably retaking Sinjar in November.
-These advances threatened ISIL's control over Mosul.
-Disagreements between Kurdish and Iraqi forces slowed the process of expelling ISIL from Mosul.
-The Kurds appealed to the West for more military support.
-It was noted that U.S. Defense Secretary Ashton B. Carter was visiting the nearby city of Erbil to meet a Kurdish official on the day of the attack.
+Kurdish Peshmerga units were steadily advancing along the Nineveh Plains, threatening to tighten a noose around Mosul’s eastern and northeastern approaches.
+However, disagreements between Kurdish and Iraqi forces slowed the process of expelling the Islamic State from Mosul.
+The Kurds thus appealed to the U.S.-led international coalition for more military support in its fight against the Islamic State.

+Western officials, including Ashton B. Carter, were in the region meeting Kurdish leadership in Erbil at the time, which underscored the growing strategic importance of Kurdish operations.

 Offensive

-On December 16 and 17, ISIL militants launched a multi-front attack against the Kurdish defensive lines lasting 17 hours and involving at least 300 heavily armed ISIL fighters.
+On December 16 and 17, Islamic State militants launched a multi-front offensive against the Kurdish defensive lines lasting 17 hours and involving at least 300 heavily armed Islamic State fighters.
 The offensive involved at least four coordinated attacks, in the Newaran, Bashik, Tl Eswed, Khazir and Zerdk Mountain areas, as well as the Peshmerga bunkers in the village of Shindokha.
 The attack involved an element of surprise, and the ISIL fighters were able to briefly breach the lines before being repelled.
 The attack was described as "the hardest punch ISIL had thrown since this summer" by a U.S. military official.

 The military Zilikahn base, where 100–200 Turkish troops have been training local Peshmerga fighters, was also attacked by mortar fire and Katyusha rockets.
 A spokesman for the Patriotic Union of Kurdistan said that the ISIL fighters were trying to target Peshmerga forces and attacked the Zilikan base by mistake.

 Canadian special forces, numbering 69, were also in the area to train Kurdish forces and were involved in the battle, laying down supporting fire to back up the Kurds as they undertook a counter-offensive Thursday.
 Canadian forces have also in the past acted as spotters for coalition planes.

 Brig.
 Gen Mark Odom, the senior American officer in the area, indicated that ISIL's principal objective may have been a "spoiling attack", meant to disrupt efforts to encircle and capture Mosul.
 Iraq Kurdish president Masoud Barzani noted that the attack occurred on Kurdish Flag Day and speculated that it had been under preparation for a month.